 More about the Author

 Gregg formed Curved-Space Comedy in 2016 and under that name performs his shows, publishes his books, and provides private speaking events.
-His book of bilingual of poetry is called Love Without Madness.

 “The desire to spread levity in the world weighs heavily upon me.” – Gregg Eisenberg

 Two in-depth interviews with stand-up philosopher Gregg Eisenberg about humor, philosophy, and language.
 The first is a "general flyover" and the second is a "deeper dive" into the material.

 Interview #1 - Take My Advice and Think for Yourself

 For more about Gregg Eisenberg's environmental consulting practice:

 For music and music videos: